-Keeping our oceans safe is not an easy task even for the best-engineered high-tech hardware.
+Keeping our oceans safe is not an easy task even for the best-engineered high-tech hardware antenna system.

 These are among the challenges being successfully met by South African-based Alaris Antennas, a designer and manufacturer of high-technology antennas.
 Among Alaris’ most successful products is the DF-A0037, a direction-finding antenna in service with naval peacekeeping forces from Europe, Asia and Australasia.
 It is capable of monitoring signals and tracking their direction of source (direction finding) in the high frequency (HF), very high frequency (VHF) and ultra-high frequency (UHF) bands.
 The product is used in applications such as intelligence gathering, counter-piracy, counter-smuggling, deterring illegal fishing and general security tasks.